Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L2.rst

 Ultrasound Library - Level 2 (L2)
 ---------------------------------

 As stated in the introduction, the L2 level of the Ultrasound Library is composed of the mathematical components needed for the beamformation of the rf-data.
-Those components, on the other hand of the L1 APIs, are AIE graphs, and no longer just single kernels.
+Those components, on the other hand of the L1 APIs, are AIE graphs and no longer just single kernels.
 As introduced in the dedicated section, the AIE graphs are a compositions of AIE kernels presents in L1 library.
-For these reasons the level of abstraction is increased with respect to the previous level.
+For these reasons, the level of abstraction is increased with respect to the previous level.
-It is going now to be detailed every components of the L2 library with a connection to the already explained theory to bind the concepts with their actual implementation.
+Following is an explanation of every component of the L2 library with a connection to the already explained theory to bind the concepts with their actual implementation.

 Graph name: `graph_imagepoints`
 ###################################

-The graph_imagepoints graph is used to create an array(specific coordinate direction) which represents the part of investigation made by the specific emission of the Ultrasound Probe.
+The graph_imagepoints graph is used to create an array(specific coordinate direction), which represents the part of investigation made by the specific emission of the Ultrasound Probe.
-It is dependent on the investigation depth and the incremental investigation which we want to perform (based on our sampling frquency).
+It is dependent on the investigation depth and the incremental investigation that you want to perform (based on our sampling frquency).

 - **Graph Inputs**:
-	- `para_const`: Graph_imagepoints self-used structural parameters include step(the distance between adjacent points), iter_line(record number of lines that have been processed) and so on.
+	- `para_const`: Graph_imagepoints self-used structural parameters include step(the distance between adjacent points), iter_line(record number of lines that have been processed), and so on.
-	- `para_start`: The position which we start the investigation in cartesian coordinate;
+	- `para_start`: The position that you start the investigation in cartesian coordinate;
 - **Graph Outputs**:
-	- `dataout1`: An array which represents our points(specific coordinate direction) to analyze;
+	- `dataout1`: An array that represents the points(specific coordinate direction) to analyze;

 Graph name: `graph_focusing`
 ###################################

-This graph is used to compute the distance of our reference apodization point for the dynamic apodization with respect to the transducers position.
-It returns an array of values which represent the magnitude per transducer.
+This graph is used to compute the distance of the reference apodization point for the dynamic apodization with respect to the transducers position.
+It returns an array of values that represent the magnitude per transducer.

 - **Graph Inputs**:
-	- `p_para_const`: Graph_focusing self-used structural parameters include iter_line and iter_element and so on.
-It's definition could be seen in L1/include/kernel_focusing.hpp;
+	- `p_para_const`: Graph_focusing self-used structural parameters include iter_line, iter_element, and so on.
+Its definition can be seen in L1/include/kernel_focusing.hpp;
-	- `p_para_pos`: X and Y component of the vector which represent the transducer positions;
+	- `p_para_pos`: X and Y component of the vector that represents the transducer positions;
 - **Graph Outputs**:
-	- `dataout1`: An array which represents apodization distance per transducer;
+	- `dataout1`: An array that represents apodization distance per transducer;

 Graph name: `graph_apodization_preprocess`
 ###########################################

-This graph is the preprocess used to compute a dynamic Hanning Window for every transducer.
+This graph is the preprocess that is used to compute a dynamic Hanning Window for every transducer.

 - **Graph Inputs**:
-	- `para_amain_const`: Graph_apodization_preprocess self-used structural parameters include iter_line and iter_element and so on.
-It's definition could be seen in L1/include/kernel_apodization_pre.hpp;
+	- `para_amain_const`: Graph_apodization_preprocess self-used structural parameters include iter_line, iter_element, and so on.
+Its definition can be seen in L1/include/kernel_apodization_pre.hpp;
 	- `img_x`: The result of graph_imagepoints in x-dimension;
 	- `img_z`: The result of graph_imagepoints in z-dimension;
 - **Graph Outputs**:
-	- `out`: A vector which represents the distance of x&z dimension;
+	- `out`: A vector that represents the distance of x&z dimension;

 Graph name: `graph_apodization`
 ###########################################